-The proposed survey would entail the use of a 4-airgun array with a total discharge volume of 420 in 3 at a tow depth of 3 m.
-SIO used modeling by the L-DEO, which determines the 160 dB ${\rm rms}$ radius for the airgun source down to a maximum depth of 2,000 m.
-Received sound levels have been predicted by L-

-DEO's model (Diebold et al. 2010) as a function of distance from the 4-airgun array.
-This modeling approach uses ray tracing for the direct wave traveling from the array to the receiver and its associated source ghost (reflection at the air-water interface in the vicinity of the array), in a constant-velocity half-space (infinite homogeneous ocean layer, unbounded by a seafloor).
-In addition, propagation measurements of pulses from the 36-airgun array at a tow depth of 6 m have been reported in deep water (~1,600 m), intermediate water depth on the slope (\sim 600-1,100 m), and shallow water (~50 m) in the Gulf of Mexico (Tolstoy et al. 2009; Diebold et al. 2010).
+The proposed 2-D survey would acquire data using the 36-airgun array with a total discharge of 6,600 in at a maximum tow depth of 12 m.
+L-DEO model results are used to determine the 160-dBrms radius for the 36-airgun array in deep water (>1,000 m) down to a maximum water depth of 2,000 m.
+Received sound levels were predicted by L-DEO's model (Diebold et al., 2010) which uses ray tracing for the direct wave traveling from the array to the receiver and its associated source ghost (reflection at the air-water interface in the vicinity of the array), in a constant-velocity half-space (infinite homogeneous ocean layer, unbounded by a seafloor).
+In addition, propagation measurements of pulses from the 36airgun array at a tow depth of 6 m have been reported in deep water (approximately 1,600 m), intermediate water depth on the slope (approximately 600-1,100 m), and shallow water (approximately 50 m) in the Gulf of Mexico in 2007-2008 (Tolstoy et al. 2009; Diebold et al. 2010).

-For deep and intermediate water cases, the field measurements cannot be used readily to derive the harassment isopleths, as at those sites the calibration hydrophone was located at a roughly constant depth of 350-550 m, which may not intersect all the SPL isopleths at their widest point from the sea surface down to the assumed maximum relevant water depth (~2000 m) for marine mammals.
-At short ranges, where the direct arrivals dominate and the effects of seafloor interactions are minimal, the data at the deep sites are suitable for comparison with modeled levels at the depth of the calibration hydrophone.
+For deep and intermediate-water cases, the field measurements cannot be used readily to derive Level A and Level B harassment isopleths, as at those sites the calibration hydrophone was located at a roughly constant depth of 350-500 m, which may not intersect all the SPL isopleths at their widest point from the sea surface down to the maximum relevant water depth for marine mammals of $\sim 2.000$ m.
+At short ranges, where the direct arrivals dominate and the effects of seafloor interactions are minimal, the data recorded at the deep and slope sites are suitable for comparison with modeled levels at the depth of the calibration hydrophone.
 At longer ranges, the comparison with the model-constructed from the maximum SPL through the entire water column at varying distances from the airgun array-is the most relevant.

-In deep and intermediate water depths at short ranges, sound levels for direct arrivals recorded by the calibration hydrophone and L-DEO model results for the same array tow depth are in good alignment (see figures 12 and 14 in Diebold et al. 2010).
+In deep and intermediate-water depths, comparisons at short ranges between sound levels for direct arrivals recorded by the calibration hydrophone and model results for the same array tow depth are in good agreement (Fig. 12 and 14 in Appendix H of NSF-USGS, 2011).
 Consequently, isopleths falling within this domain can be predicted reliably by the L-DEO model, although they may be imperfectly sampled by measurements recorded at a single depth.
-At greater distances, the calibration data show that seafloor-reflected and sub-seafloorrefracted arrivals dominate, whereas the direct arrivals become weak and/or incoherent (see figures 11, 12, and 16 in Diebold et al. 2010).
+At greater distances, the calibration data show that seafloorreflected and sub-seafloor-refracted arrivals dominate, whereas the direct arrivals become weak and/or incoherent.
 Aside from local topography effects, the region around the critical distance is where the observed levels rise closest to the model curve.
 However, the observed sound levels are found to fall almost entirely below the model curve.
-Thus, analysis of the Gulf of Mexico calibration measurements demonstrates that although simple, the L-DEO model is a robust tool for conservatively estimating isopleths.
+Thus, analysis of the Gulf of Mexico calibration measurements demonstrates that although simple, the

+L-DEO model is a robust tool for conservatively estimating isopleths.